Men in nursing: what the career really looks like today

 Organizations like the American Assembly for Men in Nursing (AAMN) have advocated for the profession and provided community for male nurses since 1974.

-What nursing actually pays (for everyone)
+What nursing pays, in reality (for everyone)

 RN salaries don’t vary by gender – positions are posted at pay grades or hourly rates.
 What does vary is specialty, setting, and geography.